ongov/Digital-Service-Standard/README.md

 ## 6. Test the end-to-end service

-Continuously test the end-to-end service to ensure that it remains available to users and free of errors.
+Continuously test the end-to-end service to make sure that it remains available to users and free of errors.

-Be sure to test with the browsers and devices that people will use to access the service, including assistive devices.
-An assistive device is a piece of equipment a person with a disability uses to help them with daily living (e.g., a screen reader or hearing aid).
+Be sure to test with the browsers and devices people will use to access the service, including assistive devices.
+An assistive device is a piece of equipment a person with a disability may use to help them with daily living, for example a screen reader or a hearing aid.

 ### Why it matters

-Don’t wait until users discover an error in the online service.
-Monitor the service and avoid any downtime in the service.
-Users expect modern digital services to be online 24/7.

-This means more satisfied users that have trust in government services.
+Users expect digital services to be simpler, faster and always available.
+Don’t wait until users discover an error.
+Monitor the online service and make sure it doesn’t go down at the times when users may be using it.
+More satisfied users will maintain their trust and confidence in government services.

 ### How to meet this standard

 At a minimum:

-* design and test the service to work with users’ browsers and devices, including assistive devices
+* design and test the service or product to work with users’ browsers and devices, including assistive devices
-* test the service in an environment that is as similar to the live environment as possible
-* focus on business requirements and user goals (e.g. when redesigning a program like OSAP, test the steps students are taking when completing an OSAP application)
+* use a testing environment and context as close as possible to those that users will experience
-* provide developers with tools and supports to test the service during the build and after launch
+* provide developers with tools and supports to test the service or product during the build and after its launch
-* design a service that can accommodate the expected number of users and can support more users if the demand increases
+* design a service or product that can accommodate an expected number of users and can scale and support more users if demand increases
-* separate content, design and functionality so updates can be made independently of each other
+* separate content, design and functionality so updates can be made independently
-* have a process for testing changes made to the service
-* have a process for monitoring and testing the service frequently even when changes are not being made
-* have a plan for handling failures (bugs, outages) and notifying users
-* follow recommended best practices for coding in your chosen technology and tools
+* follow the recommended best practices for coding in your chosen technology and tools
-* document how the service was built and how to maintain it and keep the documentation up-to-date
+* document how the service or product was built and how it will be maintained, including how this documentation will be kept up-to-date
-* have a plan for data storage and recovery in case of data loss
+* have a process for:
+   * testing updates or changes made to the service or product regularly
+   * monitoring the service or product even when changes are not being made
+   * handling failures, for example bugs and outages, and one for notifying users

 ## 7. Make it accessible